massive-oss/haxe-react/readme.md

 ### Inline ReactElements

-By default, when building for release (eg. without `-debug`), calls to `React.createElement` are replaced by inline JS objects.
-This
+By default, when building for release (eg. without `-debug`), calls to `React.createElement` are replaced by inline JS objects (if possible).

 See: https://github.com/facebook/react/issues/3228